 Can I add less oil to a roux?

-A classic roux is made for a ratio of equal parts oil and flour, but if you are trying to make a dish with less fat and calories, you can cut the oil in half if you are making a white roux.
+A classic roux is made with equal parts oil and flour, but if you are trying to make a dish with less fat and calories, you can cut the oil in half when making a white roux.
 This will give you great thickening power without so much oil.

 How can I thicken vegan soup and sauces without a roux?

-If you don’t want to use a roux, to thicken soups and sauces, you can use potatoes, beans, or even soaked cashew instead and then puree them into a creamy sauce.
+If you don’t want to use a roux to thicken soups and sauces, you can use potatoes, beans, or even soaked cashews instead and then puree them into a creamy sauce.
 I do this in my creamy zucchini soup, creamy pumpkin bean soup, and my veggie cheese sauce.

 A pot of cream of celery soup being scooped up with a wooden ladel.